MicrosoftDocs/sql-docs/docs/advanced-analytics/operationalization-with-mrsdeploy.md

 This topic provides information about how to enable and configure the feature.

-For general information about scenarios supported by operationalization using Microsoft R Server, see [Operationalization with R Server](https://docs.microsoft.com/r-server/what-is-operationalization.
+For general information about scenarios supported by **mrsdeploy**, see [Operationalization with R Server](https://docs.microsoft.com/r-server/what-is-operationalization).

 ## Using mrsdeploy for operationalization